-Your attendees, speakers, sponsors and other event participants can list their social media links in their profile to quickly connect with other attendees, colleagues and friends.
+Attendees can list their contact details, social media links etc in their profile to quickly connect with other attendees, colleagues and friends.

 Chicago StartUp Week is an example of a Sched event that took this approach.

-Create breakout sessions in your event schedule in Sched that are specifically for attendees to connect with each other.
+Create sessions in your event schedule in Sched that are specifically for attendees to connect with each other.
 Use session types or custom filters to help highlight these sessions within your schedule.

 Call out the specific platforms you’re using for your event as much as you can to promote networking by all participants.
 You can add links to your desired networking tools in many places on Sched: